Public Lands Internship Program

 Position title: Education Specialist Intern

 This position has been filled for the season.
-Please contact Sanoma Boynton for more information and future opportunities.
+Please contact Chase Kurbat for more information and future opportunities.

 Details:

-The Aztec Ruins National Monument (AZRU) internship, is a nine month long internship, located in New Mexico, is focused on assessing and updating the park’s current education program, developing a plan moving forward, and providing programming to a diverse audience with an interdisciplinary approach.
+The Aztec Ruins National Monument (AZRU) internship is a nine month long internship located in New Mexico.
+It is focused on assessing and updating the park’s current education program, developing a plan moving forward, and providing programming to a diverse audience with an interdisciplinary approach.
 The intern will have a variety of programs in place that can be presented at the park and in the classroom.
-The programs available to the intern will cover a variety of topics and park themes, including, but not limited to, archeological, anthropology, geology, and ecology.
-The intern’s role will be to plan, develop, coordinate, present and evaluate formal educational activities that support the park’s mission.
+The programs available to the intern will cover a variety of topics and park themes, including but not limited to archeology, anthropology, geology, and ecology.
+The intern’s role will be to plan, develop, coordinate, present, and evaluate formal educational activities that support the park’s mission.
 While programs are primarily presented to elementary and middle school ages, some high school, college, and adult education programs can occur.
 Management of the program includes scheduling, publicizing, promoting, and maintaining the reservation system, as well as training and mentoring interns and other staff members in providing education programs.
 The intern participates in division-wide planning, coordinates with the lead interpretive ranger to arrange supporting staff for education programs, and plays a key role in developing and maintaining good working relationships and collaboration with park partners and the education community.
 The incumbent may also conduct other interpretive programs, help plan park special events, and work at the visitor center front desk giving orientations and answering questions.
 A degree in education is preferred, but candidates with experience teaching students will also be considered.
 The position offered is contingent on available funding.

-This position is currently closed, please contact Sanoma Boynton for more information and future opportunities
+This position is currently closed.
+Please contact Chase Kurbat for more information and future opportunities.

 Details:

-In the early stages of this internship, the intern will work closely with an NPS archeologist to learn the cultural history of the different monuments within the Flagstaff Area National Monuments and to design an independent field research project focused on the archeology within one of the three monuments (Wupatki, Walnut Canyon, Sunset Crater Volcano).
+In the early stages of this internship, the intern will work closely with an NPS archeologist to learn the cultural history of the different monuments within the Flagstaff area and to design an independent field research project focused on the archeology within one of the three monuments (Wupatki, Walnut Canyon, or Sunset Crater Volcano).
 The goal of this internship is to train students in archeological field methods and data management and to present research findings at the NAU Undergraduate Expo and Symposium, usually held in April.
-The intern will work alongside NPS archeologists to perform condition assessments on historic and prehistoric archeological sites, and conduct preservation on prehistoric, masonry sites within WUPA and WACA.
+The intern will work alongside NPS archeologists to perform condition assessments on historic and prehistoric archeological sites and to conduct preservation on prehistoric masonry sites within WUPA and WACA.
 Anticipated timelines and duties follow:

-Mar./Apr. – May 2022/23: 5 hours/week x 18 weeks (90 hours).
-Duties include receiving training from FLAG NPS archeology staff on FLAG cultural history and, archeology data entry, monitoring field training, historic preservation training, and designing an independent archeological project.
+March–May 2022/23: 5 hours/week x 18 weeks (90 hours).
+Duties include receiving training from FLAG NPS archeology staff on FLAG cultural history and archeology data entry, monitoring field training, historic preservation training, and designing an independent archeological project.

-Jun. – Aug.
-2022/23: 40 hours / week x 12 weeks (480 hours).
+June–August 2022/23: 40 hours/week x 12 weeks (480 hours).
 Duties include working alongside NPS archeologists to conduct monitoring and preservation at archeological sites within WUPA and WACA.

 Position title: TEK Internship